scriptsharks/scriptsharks.source/docs/0xFF About/FD Origins.md

 Viewing the page source code, I was appalled to discover that the login script, while refusing my attempt, had actually filled in the _correct password for the specified user_, taken straight out of the database.
 The password was right there, in clear-text, in the HTML of the page.

-It appeared that Stephen had designed the script to re-populate the form fields with the user's original input upon returning to the login page, like so:
+It appeared that Stephen had intended the script to re-populate the form fields with the user's original input upon returning to the login page, like so:

 ```php
 <?php